 Simple interest rates for OOF loans are two percent below prime at the time the loan is approved.
 To be eligible for the loan, the applicant must be a student at an accredited osteopathic college, a resident of Ohio, have financial need and maintain a passing grade point average.
 First priority is given to seniors, but applications are accepted from all classes based on need.
 The Nelson J. Musson, DO, Loan Program gives first preferences to students from Northwest Ohio.

 OOF loans pay tuition up to a maximum of $6,000 via checks made payable to the student and the osteopathic college.
 The loan is interest-free during in-school period, and, unless a waiver is requested, requires monthly payments of interest only during the internship and full payment after internship with a maximum repayment period of five years.

 The student may apply anytime throughout the school year.
-Request an application from Jon Wills.

 The first OOF Student Scholarships were awarded in 1975 through 1977 to four students in each of the inaugural classes at the Ohio University College of Osteopathic Medicine and were renewable for four years as long as the students maintained academic excellence.
 The OOF Scholarship Program culminated in 1977 with the permanent endowment of three named scholarship funds, providing annual awards to three students.

 Two of the scholarships honor legislators who were instrumental in establishing the Ohio college, including former state representative Tom Fries, of Dayton, the primary sponsor of the legislation that created the school, and George D. Tablack, of Campbell, who was instrumental in funding the school's development.
 The third scholarship was made possible by a gift from Dr. and Mrs. William J. Athens, of Columbus, in memory of their daughter Angela Sophia.
 OU-COM students should contact the Office of Student Affairs.